 Becoming a foster parent is not a decision to take lightly.
 Some people choose to do it to build their family, to open up their home to a child who needs one, or because they’re family to a child that is in need.
 Whatever the reason, there is a lot to consider and things you need to do to prepare to become a foster parent.
-I have interviewed several foster parents and foster/adoption professionals who have provided helpful tips below.
+I have interviewed several foster parents and foster/adoption professionals who have provided helpful tips below before becoming a foster parent.

 The Main Goal of Foster Care Is Reunification with Parents